Skip to the main content

 • Certification Not Regulated

 In 2016 the Health Professions Act [pdf] was amended to include sonographers under the Alberta College of Medical Diagnostic and Therapeutic Technologists (ACMDTT).
-Regulations are being developed and it is expected sonography will become a regulated profession in the near future.
+Regulations are being developed for sonography to become a regulated profession in the future.

-Upon becoming regulated, all sonographers must be approved by ACMDTT to work in the profession and should use the diagnostic medical sonographer title or DMS credential.
+Upon becoming regulated, all sonographers will need to be approved by ACMDTT to work in the profession and to use the diagnostic medical sonographer (DMS) designation.
 Sonographers who wish to use the CRGS®, CRCS®, or CRVS® credentials must be members in good standing of Sonography Canada.

 Employment & Advancement

 Ultrasound does not expose patients to known hazards (such as ionizing radiation).
-As a result, its use in medicine is growing rapidly.
+As a result, its use in medicine is growing rapidly and positions are becoming available.
 Ultrasound is used in:

 Most diagnostic medical sonographers work in hospitals or private clinics.